Maccraft123/Cadmium/README.md

 ### OR
 - Enable developer mode
-- Write uncompressed release image
+- Write uncompressed release image to pendrive
 - Boot from USB
 - Run ```./install-to-emmc```